xplosionmind/old.tommi.space/_jar/2020-02-02-Website-roadmap.md

 	- use [FlickrEmbed](https://flickrembed.com/)
 	- or use [Flickr APIs](https://www.flickr.com/services/api/)
 	- or use [simpler embedding](https://help.flickr.com/en_us/share-or-embed-flickr-photos-or-albums-rJBx6mjyX)
+- [ ] Full width pictures in articles
-- [ ] get rid of jQuery (it’s used just in one case and it’s not worth it: downloading it takes 1.5s ish of the website loading time)
+- [ ] get rid of jQuery (it’s used just in one case and it’s not worth it: downloading it takes 1.5s ish of the website loading time) and use simple JS for the task it’s used for ([list toggle on click](https://www.w3schools.com/howto/howto_js_dropdown.asp))
 - [ ] global search button
-- [ ] Language selection straight from landing page
 - [ ] [Neumorphism](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6) redesign.
 Try to use [this tool](https://neumorphism.io/)
 	- [ ] use [Eva icons](https://jekyllrb.com/docs/pagination/)
 - [ ] Newsletter